Not all gas is the same!

 Gas detector coolant and refrigerant

-in refrigerators, freezers, cold stores, in industry, for air conditioning systems and heat pumps
+in refrigerators, freezers, cold storage facilities, in industry, for air conditioning systems and heat pumps

-Refrigerants Fluorocarbons CFCs / HFCs such as fluorinated hydrocarbons (tetrafluoromethane CF4), partially fluorinated hydrocarbons (trifluoromethane CHF 3 or sulfur hexafluoride SG6)
+Refrigerants: Fluorocarbons (HFCs) such as fluorinated hydrocarbons (tetrafluoromethane CF4), partially fluorinated hydrocarbons (trifluoromethane CHF 3 or sulfur hexafluoride SG6)

 GX-K2 refrigerant warning device